Staff Christmas parties and employee Christmas gifts

 Subscribe

-It’s the season to celebrate and give to those we value.
-From a business perspective, taking the time to show your appreciation for your staff can boost morale and improve employee satisfaction which will ultimately create a more positive working environment.
-But what are the best ways to reward staff at this time of year?
+It will soon be the season to celebrate and give to those we value.
+From a business perspective, showing your appreciation for your staff can boost morale and improve employee satisfaction, which will ultimately create a more positive working environment.
+But what are the best ways to reward staff during the festive season, and what tax implications do you need to be aware of?

 Christmas parties

-‘Staff’ means a person on the business’s payroll and someone who is being paid a salary, therefore previous employees and subcontractors are not included.
+‘Staff’ means a person on the business’s payroll and someone who is being paid a salary.
+Previous employees and subcontractors are not included.

-This qualifies as a tax-free benefit and is therefore exempt from reporting, providing the following criteria are met:
+This qualifies as a tax-free benefit and is therefore exempt from reporting, provided the event is:

-• Annual events, such as a Christmas party or summer BBQ
+• an annual social function such as a Christmas party or summer BBQ

-• If the employer has more than one location, employees can be invited to one location, or separate events can be held for different sites/departments, provided all employees are given the option of attending one event at least
+If the employer has more than one location, employees can be invited to one location, or separate events can be held, provided all employees are given the option of attending one event at least

-• The costs should be recorded for all elements of the event and the number of attendees
+Costs will need to be recorded for all elements of the event and the number of attendees.

 Gifts

-• Not cash, therefore a Christmas bonus does not qualify
+• is not given as cash as cash equivalent, meaning a Christmas bonus does not qualify

-• Not provided in recognition of services performed
+• is not provided in recognition of services performed

-• Awarded to staff for welfare purposes or wholly personal grounds
+• is awarded to staff for welfare purposes or wholly personal grounds

-For more information about tax-free benefits and the best way to reward your staff this Christmas please get in touch on 0808 144 5575 or via email; help@armstrongwatson.co.uk
+If you have any questions or would like more information about tax-free benefits and rewarding your staff, please get in touch on 0808 144 5575 or via email help@armstrongwatson.co.uk

 Contact Us